JansenKat/SMMBBGKJ-TTH-Prj1/Tasks.md

 ### NOAA Notebook
 Get data from NOAA
 SAHAR - Convert min and max dates to DateTime
+SAHAR - filter min and max dates for stations and variables (like Berien's list) based on max and min dates from lake_ice data
 Clean data
     Remove duplicate names from stations_df
     Filter stations by elevation, latitude and longitude per lake based on df_lakes in lake_stats notebook